-- 3.1.1.1 ANSP shall ensure that the level of air traffic services (ATS) and communications, navigation and surveillance, as well as the ATS procedures applicable to the airspace or aerodrome concerned within Kathmandu FIR, are appropriate and adequate for maintaining an acceptable level of safety in the provision of ATS. - 3.1.1.2 The capacity of an ATS system depends on many factors, including the ATS route structure, the navigation accuracy of the aircraft using the airspace, weather-related factors, and controller workload.
-Every effort should be made to provide sufficient capacity to cater to both normal and peak traffic levels; however, in implementing any measures to increase capacity, the responsible ANSP shall ensure, in accordance with the procedures specified in Chapter 2, that safety levels are not jeopardized. - 3.1.1.3 The number of aircraft provided with an ATC service shall not exceed that which can be safely handled by the ATC unit concerned under the prevailing circumstances.
-In order to define the maximum number of flights which can be safely accommodated, the appropriate ANSP should assess and declare the ATC capacity for control areas, for control sectors within a control area and for aerodromes. - 3.1.1.4 ATC capacity should be expressed as the maximum number of aircraft which can be accepted over a given period of time within the airspace or at the aerodrome concerned.
+3.1.1.1 The capacity of an ATS system depends on many factors, including the ATS route structure, the navigation accuracy of the aircraft using the airspace, weather-related factors, and controller workload.
+Every effort should be made to provide sufficient capacity to cater to both normal and peak traffic levels; however, in implementing any measures to increase capacity, the responsible ANSP shall ensure, in accordance with the procedures specified in Chapter 2, that safety levels are not jeopardized.

+3.1.1.2 The number of aircraft provided with an ATC service shall not exceed that which can be safely handled by the ATC unit concerned under the prevailing circumstances.
+In order to define the maximum number of flights which can be safely accommodated, the appropriate ANSP should assess and declare the ATC capacity for control areas, for control sectors within a control area and for aerodromes.

+3.1.1.3 ATC capacity should be expressed as the maximum number of aircraft which can be accepted over a given period of time within the airspace or at the aerodrome concerned.